yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

         (minI,minJ), (minI,maxJ), (maxI,maxJ), (maxI,minJ).
         Check that the numbers with same symbols are the same and minI \< maxI and minJ \< maxJ.
+2. If toCrs is given
+    1. Check that the given `CRS record-id` exists.

 ### 7.4 How to use CRS Convert method POST v3/convertBinGrid?

 - When storing a seismic volume file (e.g., a SEGY file) into OSDU, then a `SeismicTraceData WPC` is created which references a `SeismicBinGrid`, which references an `AbstractBinGrid`.
-  The method to create this is to take an AbstractBinGrid and set the `CRS record-id` and 4 corner coordinates of the SEGY (and P6BinNodeIncrementOnIaxis and P6BinNodeIncrementOnIaxis), followed by calling this endpoint without the optional toCrs parameter to fill out the `P6 parameters` and Wgs84 coordinates and get the (`dI`,`dJ`) QC metric for squareness.
+  -  Create a basic AbstractBinGrid and set the
+     `CRS record-id` and 4 corner coordinates in its ABCDBinGridSpatialLocation.
+  -  Call this endpoint without the optional toCrs parameter to fill out the `P6 parameters` and Wgs84 coordinates and to get the (`dI`,`dJ`) QC metric for squareness.

-  Then check the squareness, and ingest the data into OSDU platform if it passes.
-That enables a systematic checking of ingested seismic volumes.
-The increments of the `SeismicTraceData` referencing a bin grid are supposed to kept with the data, overwriting the BinGrid values, such that an efficient loading and referencing the same bin grid for data output at different increments is enabled.
+  -  Check the squareness, and ingest the data into OSDU platform if it passes.
+That enables a systematic checking of ingested seismic volumes, and avoid loading wrong data to the platform.

+- The increments of the `SeismicTraceData` referencing a bin grid are supposed to be kept with the data, overwriting the SeismicBinGrid values, such that an efficient loading and referencing the same bin grid for data output at different increments (spacings) is enabled.
+  However, a company can elect to create multiple Bin Grids and use the P6BinNodeIncrementOnIaxis and P6BinNodeIncrementOnIaxis.
-- There could be another seismic volume on the same AbstractBinGrid, but using a different inline, crossline range.
+- Similarly, there could be multiple seismic volumes on the same AbstractBinGrid, but using a different inline, crossline range as stored with the `SeismicTraceData`.
+  These min/max inline/crossline ranges are supposed to be kept with the data, but a company could elect to create a seismicBinGrid for each dataset.

 - OSDU should store only the original SEGY data, and only the original bin grid in the original CRS.
 Applications that require a conversion